ilindaniel/ilindaniel/README.md

 ---

+> My philosophy: I build projects that solve my own problems, then make them available to the public

-Read more about my projects: [ilindaniel.com](https://ilindaniel.com/ "ilindaniel.com")
+> Read more about how I work: [ilindaniel.com](https://ilindaniel.com/ "ilindaniel.com")